 Product Description for a Food Truck Business Plan.

 Food Truck businesses generate revenues from selling menu items to customers.
-In this segment, this is where you going to significant details about your food truck menu offering.
+This segment is where you go to significant details about your food truck menu offering.
 Not only should you explain the different items that may be on your menu.
 But also include in your food truck business plan the ingredients for each menu item.
-Finally, after your menu is defined in discuss, possibly offer a discussion about why you have selected these menu items and include a disclaimer stating that menu items could change based on customer feedback or product availability.
+Finally, after your menu is defined in the discussion, possibly offer a discussion about why you have selected these menu items and include a disclaimer stating that menu items could change based on customer feedback or product availability.
 Just to be on the safe side.

 Competitive Advantages for a Food Truck Business Plan.

 The Food Truck industry has been growing substantially over the last several years thanks to the novelty of the food truck concept.
 Most food truck operators differentiate themselves from competitors based on menu items.
 Other food truck operators will differentiate through truck design or layout.
 Regardless of how a competitive advantage is established, especially in this industry, your competitive advantage must be well-defined and obvious.
 Not only should a competitive advantage we discussed but also possibly tie in how the competitive advantage will be aligned with your mission and vision statements.

 Location Description for a Food Truck Business Plan